-This course will have a Registrar Scheduled Final exam that will be delivered in-person and on campus.
+This course will have a Registrar Scheduled Final exam that will be delivered on-line.
 The Final Examination Schedule will be published by the Registrar's Office approximately one month after the start of the term.
 The final exam for this course will be designed to be completed within 2 hours.